VVill-ga/vvill.dev/content/projects/website.md

 Well of course I want to spy on you!
 But of course I don't want you being spied on!
-[Plausible](https://plausible.io) is a lightweight, self-hosted analytics collector allowing me to have my fun numbers without handing them off to Google or sacrifycing your bandwidth with Google's huge codebase.
+[Plausible](https://plausible.io) is a lightweight, self-hosted analytics collector allowing me to have my fun numbers without handing them off to Google or sacrificing your bandwidth with Google's huge codebase.

 ### Decentralized Comments